 - loss of/change in smell or taste

-  Do not go to a GP surgery, pharmacy or a hospital.
+Do not go to a GP surgery, pharmacy or a hospital without speaking to a clinician first.
 You do not need to contact 119 to tell them you’re staying at home.

 Stay At Home advice can be found here.

 Everyone is being reminded to continue to follow Public Health England advice to: